 Advocate for local and statewide policy and funding to increase

 The City of Austin incorporated equitable access to quality Early Childhood Education into it’s 2023 Strategic Plan and will measure the number and percentage of children enrolled in quality Early Childhood Education programs as a key metric.

 Informed policymakers about EMGA’s goals and support for pre-k expansion during the 86th legislative session.
-This included hosting an event with the Austin delegation, participating in a press conference at City Hall and acting as a reference and authority on early education and care for local media outlets; and also participating in Leadership Austin breakfast focused on the importance of early childhood as an economic development issue
+This included participating in a press conference at the Capitol, acting as a reference and authority on early education and care for local media outlets, and also participating in Leadership Austin breakfast focused on the importance of early childhood as an economic development issue.

 Laid the foundation for Innovation by working with cross-sector partners in Austin as well as brainstorming opportunities to incubate innovation in Austin.